AhmadSerhall/AhmadSerhall/README.md

 * 💻 Full-Stack Developer with professional and independent development experience
 * 🎓 Bachelor's degree in Computer Science
+* 🤖 Incoming Master's student in Artificial Intelligence at **Saint Joseph University of Beirut (USJ)** — 2026–2027
 * 🧠 Interested in full-stack engineering, interactive applications, developer tools, and AI-powered experiences
-* 🎨 Passionate about combining strong engineering with polished UI/UX
+* 🎨 Passionate about combining strong engineering with polished UI/UX and creative web experiences
 * 🌍 Based in Lebanon and open to opportunities worldwide

 ---